bvntsev/ptrack/README.md

 - Renaming arguments
 - Rewrite json import functions ( merge to one func )
 - Fix unreadable code
 - Make gui client (with graph from matplotlib)
+- Make systemd service
+- clean json data from RAM if don't used too long